Spamarama: Origin

 The Spamarama began in 1978 as a joke between David Arnsberger and his friend, Dick Terry, who believed there were too many barbecue and chili cook-offs.
 The frequent contests seemed silly to them and they felt that a real challenge would be to make dishes with Spam.
-“If you could make Spam edible, that would be a feat,” Arnsberger explained.
+"If you could make Spam edible, that would be a feat," Arnsberger explained.
 The two friends considered calling the event a "SPAM-Off", but the name quickly became Spamarama.

 Arnsberger was one of the frontmen for the Uranium Savages, the Austin parody band, which had a gig already booked on April Fools' Day at Soap Creek Saloon on Bee Cave Road.
 They piggy-backed their festival idea on to the band's gig and 300 spectators and 27 entries later the first Spamarama was a success.
 Austinites liked the opportunity to compete in events like the pig-shouting contests, to dress in costume, and come up with creative Spam and pig pun-themed dishes.
-The event was repeated and soon artist Jim Franklin designed Spamarama T-shirts and posters that have since become collectors’ items.
+The event was repeated and soon artist Jim Franklin designed Spamarama T-shirts and posters that have since become collector's items.

 Hormel lawsuit

 Hormel, makers of Spam, sent Jim Franklin a cease-and-desist order for using their brand name.
 They also claimed the Spamarama festival was "diluting their product, a legal term for harming".
-Hormel eventually located David Arnsberger and worked out a contract with him, which gave him the rights to use the Spamarama name.
+Hormel eventually located David Arnsberger and worked out a contract with him and Sharon Kincl, which gave them the sole rights to use the Spamarama name in perpetuity royalty free.
 For the next four years the Spamarama festival continued.
-Hormel provided Spam branded items, official T-shirts, ball caps, clocks and other swag that could be used as prizes, although they didn't like the name of the Spam Cram contest.
+Hormel provided Spam branded items, official T-shirts, ball caps, clocks and other swag that could be used as prizes, although they did not like the name of the Spam Cram contest.